omni-us/jsonargparse/README.rst

 `sub-commands <https://docs.python.org/3/library/argparse.html#sub-commands>`_.
 However, to promote modularity, in jsonargparse sub-commands work a bit different than in argparse.
-To add sub-commands to a parser, the :func:`jsonargparse.ArgumentParser.add_subcommands` method is used.
-Then an existing parser is added as a sub-command using :func:`jsonargparse.ActionSubCommands.add_subcommand`.
+To add sub-commands to a parser, the :py:meth:`.ArgumentParser.add_subcommands` method is used.
+Then an existing parser is added as a sub-command using :func:`.add_subcommand`.
 In a parsed config object the sub-command will be stored in the :code:`subcommand` entry (or whatever :code:`dest` was set to), and the values of the sub-command will be in an entry with the same name as the respective sub-command.
 An example of defining a parser with sub-commands is the following:

 .. code-block:: python